amelLattari/DataWarehouse2/README.md

 You will work in pairs, from the begining.
 You are allowed to discuss with other pairs, but no direct code sharing (copy/paste etc).
 During all the project, note precisely your personnal contribution and the contribution of your pair.
-You be asked for this during the last session (~15 min oral presentation).
+You be asked for this during the last session (~15 min oral presentation, see below).

 During each of the first sessions, you will be given lessons/introductions on notions you may not have yet.
 Once this lessons start, stop all of your activities and follow the lessons, even if you are familar with the concept.